nemec/clipr/README.md

 separated in any discernable way only the *last* positional argument, by Index, may use the constraints AtLease or AtMost.
 All previous positional arguments must consume an exact number of values.

+##Mutually Exclusive Arguments

+Named arguments can be given a MutuallyExclusiveGroupAttribute.
+If multiple named arguments belong to the same group and the user tries to specify more than one, a parser error is generated.
+Groups can also be marked as Required.
+If at least one MutuallyExclusiveGroupAttribute for a group is required and the user does *not* provide one of the member arguments, an error is also generated.

 ##Post-Parse Triggers